rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 When writing a correlated query it is important that we be aware of the `scoping rules` for names.
 In general, an attribute in a subquery belongs to one of the tuple variables in that subquery's FROM clause if some tuple variable's relation has that attribute in its schema.
 If not, we look at the immediately surrounding subquery, then to the one surrounding that, and so on.

-Howevery, we can arrange for an attribute to belong to another tuple variable if we prefix it by that tuple variable and a dot.
+However, we can arrange for an attribute to belong to another tuple variable if we prefix it by that tuple variable and a dot.
 That is why we introduced the alias *Old* for the *Movies* relation of the outer query.

 ### 6.3.4 Subqueries in FROM Clauses